Time Under Fire

-Time Under Fire, released in the United States as Beneath the Bermuda Triangle is a 1997 American science fiction film directed by Scott P. Levy and executive produced by Roger Corman.
+Time Under Fire, released in the United States as Beneath the Bermuda Triangle, is a 1997 American science fiction film directed by Scott P. Levy and executive produced by Roger Corman.
 Released by Royal Oaks Entertainment, the film stars Jeff Fahey as Alan Deakins, a submarine commander whose boat enters a time portal in the Bermuda Triangle and travels 80 years into the future to a dystopian North America.

 Plot

 In 1990, the naval submarine accidentally enters a portal in the Bermuda Triangle and disappears.
 Captain Alan Deakins, the submarine's commander, resurfaces several years later claiming to have traveled into the future.
 The navy refuses to believe him and he is confined to a mental institution.
 A paranormal research organization headed by Lance McCarty (Jack Coleman) bankrolls an expedition to recreate the circumstances of the accident in order to discover the truth.
 A government official, Charles Braddock (Bryan Cranston) authorizes Deakins' breakout from a mental institution in order to participate in the expedition.
 Before leaving, Deakins visits his heartbroken wife, Jeannie (Kimberly Stevens) who, overjoyed to rediscover he is alive, tries to convince him not to leave.

 The expedition, including Deakins, McCarty, McCarty's assistant Marjorie (Linda Hoffman), and military men Schmidt (Jay Acovone), Cole (Larry Poindexter), and Hawks (Richard Cummings), leaves the next morning.
 The submarine successfully enters the portal, and after crossing is attacked and boarded by a military vessel.
 The leader of the force, Koda (Richard Tyson) claims to recognize Deakins, and captures the crew.
 In lockup, Deakins meets a man, Spitz (Chick Vennera) who tells them that they are in a post-apocalyptic year 2077, in which the U.S. is ruled by a dictatorship led by Charles Braddock.
-Deakins' son, John (also played by Fahey), is the leader of the rebellion.
+Deakins' grandson, John (also played by Fahey), is the leader of the rebellion.
 A guard kills Schmidt for talking back and sexually assaults Marjorie.
 Deakins kills him after finding out.

 Spitz breaks Deakins, Marjorie, and Hawks out of prison.
-They travel to the rebels' base and meet Alan's son John.
+They travel to the rebels' base and meet Alan's grandson John.
 John explains that Braddock is attempting to create an army of cyborgs who can alter their appearance to look like humans.
 John enlists their assistance in an assault on Braddock's base to recover the computer chip which is key to the cyborgs' creation.
 Braddock orders the elder Deakins killed in order to alter the timeline so that John would never be born.